mare-imbrium/film-wiki/README.md

 ## TODO

-- Upload TSV of the database after correcting bad rows.
+x Upload TSV of the database after correcting bad rows.
 Some rows of actors have come in.
 - Check the other oscar tsv files and upload.
 What should location be ? one in wiki/src rest in /wiki ?
 - Update oscar nominations and win count every March using data from list.rb.
 - currently, there is only oscar info till 2012